taurus-org/taurus/doc/source/users/ui/taurusgui.rst

 Synoptic panels
 ---------------

-An special type of panel present in some TaurusGui-based applications is the Synoptics.
+A special type of panel present in some TaurusGui-based applications is the Synoptics.
 Synoptics panels are typically used for providing a visual representation of the hardware that is controlled by the GUI.
 Some elements or areas of the synoptic panel may be *active*, meaning that they can be selected